Quotes from The Simpsons

 Diatribe of a Mad Housewife

-Ned: And I guess I'm just a caveman.
+Ned: Some say being thoughtful is old-fashioned.
+If so then I guess I’m just a caveman.
 If they existed.
-Which they didn't.
+Which they didn’t.

-Lisa's Libido: Let's make out with boys!
+Lisa’s Libido: Let’s kiss boys!
 Binge and purge!
 Rock and roll!

 Lisa: If Dad ever reads that book he's gonna be so humiliated!